justin808/react-rails-tutorial/README.md

 This runs the two buildpacks in the `.buildpacks` directory.

 # TO DO
-1. Integrate twitter bootstrap assets into webpack build
+1. (Optionally) integrate twitter bootstrap assets into webpack build with way to configure same options for Rails and Webpack.